Film Densifier & Squeezer

 Send target kg/h, available power, heating preference, footprint, and any retrofit constraints around ducts, cyclones, or transfer height.

-| Decision Criteria | Generic Category Page | Rumtoo Drying Hub |
+| Decision Criteria | Machine-First Quoting | Route-First Planning (Rumtoo) |

 |---|---|---|

-| Line integration | Treats each unit as standalone | Frames the drying route as part of the washing-to-extrusion handoff |
+| Line integration | Each unit specified standalone | The drying route planned as one washing-to-extrusion handoff |

 Start with the real problem after washing.
 If the issue is free water, centrifugal drying usually comes first.
 If film stays wet and fluffy, a squeezer may be more appropriate.
 If residual moisture is still too high for extrusion, thermal drying is usually the final stage.